 Meet One Tribe

-You’ll find Melissa and her husband Tony at most Raleigh Drum Circle gatherings including the weekly Hoop Jam.
+Melissa and her husband Tony lead the Raleigh Drum Circle, which has become a year-round weekly event.
 Melissa is a marketing consultant for small businesses and created our website.

 Tony Griffin has always “banged on things” (coffee cans, ottomans, dashboards, school desks, plastic buckets, etc.), but it wasn’t until 2007 that he actually bought his first drum.
 Never having been to a drum circle and wanting a drum of his own, he was for some reason drawn to a particular craigslist ad.
 It turned out that ad was posted by the founder of the Raleigh Drum Circle (RDC), Greg Whitt.
 A relationship was formed that changed Tony’s interests and would shape his drumming future.

 She has since studied Drum Circle Facilitation Leadership training with Jim Donovan, receiving certificates in Sound Empowerment and Level 1 Drum Circle Facilitation Leadership.
-She has studied the djembe with Master teachers from West Africa including Aly Camara, Fode Camara and Mohamad DeCosta at Kumandi African Drum and Dance Camp.
-Local teachers include Ronnie Pulley and Robin Leftwich.
+She has studied the djembe with Master teachers from West Africa including Aly Camara, Fode Camara, Mohamad DeCosta, and Bolokada Conde at West African Drum and Dance Camp.
+Local teachers include Ronnie Pulley, Mike Long and Robin Leftwich.

 Lorrie works as a Physical Therapist Assistant specializing in Senior Health and Wellness.
-Recently, Lorrie has been enjoying facilitating events in Senior Living Environments in the Raleigh NC area through her business, Drumming For Your Life.
+Since 2016, Lorrie has been enjoying facilitating events in Senior Living Environments in the Raleigh NC area through her business, Drumming For Your Life.